 Design and Technology/Biology KS3: The science behind hydration

-Olympic boxer Natasha Jones explains the importance of staying hydrated whilst training and competing to improve concentration and prevent tiredness and headaches.
+Olympic boxer Natasha Jones explains the importance of staying hydrated whilst training and competing.
+Meanwhile, Stefan Gates demonstrates the chemical composition of sweat.

 We hear how the body is 60% water, and how we lose 2-3 litres a day in wee and sweat.